Windows OS Hub

 The tool allows to display:

-• A value of an environment variable
+• An environment variable value

 • A registry parameter value

-• Results of a WMI query
+• WMI query result

 • A file version